decentraland/adr/content/ADR-244-extended-minted-items-addressable.md

 In these updated URNs, the last part of each URN (:1 and :2) represents the token ID, which becomes essential in identifying the specific blue shirt managed by the user.

-**This modification will exclusively apply to minted items originating from V1 and V2 collections.
-Third-party items, on the other hand, will remain unaffected by this change and will not undergo any alterations.
-The adjustment in question will be limited in scope to maintain the distinction between minted items from V1 and V2 collections versus third-party items.**
+**This modification will exclusively apply to minted items originating from V1 and V2 collections, while third-party items will remain unaffected and not undergo any alterations.
+Consequently, APIs' consumers should handle both types of URNs (_shortened and extended_) depending on the asset being managed, ensuring the distinction between V1 and V2 collection items and third-party items is maintained.**

 # Specification